controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

    To import the event policy from the BHOM web interface, go to the "Configuration" menu and select "Event Policies", click on the import button (on the top right corner of the screen, right to the "Create" button) and attach the json file.
 Once imported, remember to select the policy name and click on the "Enable" button.

-   If you want to import it using the API, follow the BHOM documentation for [Event policy management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-policy-management-endpoints-in-the-rest-api-1160751484.html), and use the */event_policies* endpoint.
+   If you want to import it using the API, follow the BHOM documentation for [Event policy management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-policy-management-endpoints-in-the-rest-api-1160751484.html), and use the "/event_policies" endpoint.

-   If you use this event policy, remember to define the "alert_updates" variable in the script with the "Y" value (if not, alert updates are not sent to BHOM and the policy does not make sense).
+   If you decide to use this event policy, remember to set the "alert_updates" variable in the script as "Y" (*if not, alert updates are not sent to BHOM and the policy will never apply*).

 ## Instructions